samuelcolvin/em2-moved/SPEC.md

 Used to record failures and reschedule re-sends.

-Events which are "complete" can be deleted to avoid bloat.
+Events statuses which are "complete" can be deleted to avoid bloat.

 ### Pull: Get kitchen sink on a conversation

 Contains everything about the conversation.

 I guess includes all events in the case of platform requests.

 # Client Only Communications